 In Toledo, the criminal offense of bribery is governed by Ohio Rev Code 2921.02.
 This offense prohibits the offer of money or some other thing of value in exchange for a benefit from a person in a position in power.
 Bribery could involve a benefit from a variety of officials that were appointed, elected, employed, or sworn to serve in some official capacity.
 Some examples could include bribing a sworn witness in a criminal case, an elected official, or a public servant.

 Bribery is treated as a third-degree felony according to Ohio law.
 While this is not at the top of the list of severity as far as felony offenses go, the consequences of a conviction could alter a person’s life forever.
-The maximum sentence for a bribery conviction is three years and the minimum sentence is nine months.
+As a Toledo attorney can attest, the maximum sentence for a bribery conviction is three years and the minimum sentence is nine months.
 The court has discretion on the specific penalty as long as it falls within this range.
 A conviction could also result in a fine of up to $10,000.

 There are also collateral consequences that come with a bribery conviction.
 Convicted felons will lose a number of their rights, including the right to vote or own firearms.
 There are also additional consequences for public servants who are convicted of bribery: these individuals are banned from ever holding a public position of trust again in the future.

 There are different ways a Toledo attorney could help with a bribery case.
 Bribery investigations often involve substantial amounts of documentary evidence.
 In some situations, there could even be wiretaps or surveillance recordings that documented the sequence of events.
 An attorney could evaluate every piece of evidence to determine the strength of the state’s case.